Choosing the Right Theme for Your Child

 Start with their current obsession

 Children cycle through interests fast.
-One week it's dragons, the next it's deep-sea creatures.
+One week it's capes and secret missions, the next it's lions and waterfalls.
 Our advice?
 Don't overthink it.
 Go with whatever has them buzzing right now.

 That doesn't mean you should chase a fleeting fad.
-If they watched one episode about volcanoes, maybe hold off on the geology adventure.
-But if your kid has been drawing rockets on every available surface for three weeks?
-Space is your answer.
+If they watched one cartoon about a caped crusader, maybe wait a little.
+But if your kid has spent three straight weeks rescuing stuffed animals from the sofa in a homemade cape?
+The superhero book is your answer.

 The best personalized book captures a moment in your child's life.
-Two years from now, they'll flip through it and remember: "Oh yeah, that was my space phase!"
+Two years from now, they'll flip through it and remember: "Oh yeah, that was my superhero phase!"
 And they'll grin.

 Matching themes to temperaments